lightlinux/mini-buildd/doc/admin.rst

 Migrate packages from 0.8.x
 ===========================

+.. note:: A much simpler solution might be to just serve the old
+					repository directory (``~/rep``) via some standard web server, and just continue to use it along with your new repo as long as needed.

+This roughly explains the steps needed to upgrade a mini-buildd 0.8.x installation to 1.0.x with **transferring the packages from the old 0.8.x repositories over**, so you can continue with the new 1.0.x repos only:

-1. Upgrade the Debian packages from 0.8.x to 1.0.
+1. Upgrade mini-buildd from 0.8.x to 1.0.

+	 Chances are this might have already implicitely happened, with some update.

 	 You will then have 1.0 up and running, and ye olde 0.8.x repositories still available as read-only apt repositories.

-	 Just be sure you don't purge the old package, and then install 1.0, as this will remove the whole old repository.
+	 Just be sure you don't **purge** the old package, and then install 1.0, as this will remove the whole old repository.

 2. Configure mini-buildd 1.0.

-	 This means you should, in the end, have a 1.0 repository with the same identity as the old 0.8.x repository, and with all distributions you want to migrate.
+	 This means you should, in the end, have a 1.0 repository with the **same identity** as the old 0.8.x repository, and with all distributions you want to migrate.

 3. Import packages.